Virtual Hosting in Apache (Part 2)

 Hosting Virtual en Apache (Parte I)

-Oct 08, 07 by Juan Lebrijo about blog, Web, Services
+Oct 08, 07 by Juan Lebrijo about Services, Web, blog

 Si queremos publicar varios dominios, no haría falta tener tantos servidores como dominios.
 Con el Virtual Hosting de Apache podríamos montar tantos dominios como quisieramos en un servidor.
 Hoy es la primera entrega para desarrollar de forma práctica esta temática, dentro de unos días aparecerá en este blog la segunda entrega: Hosting Virtual en Apache (Parte II).
 Hay dos tipos de Hosting Virtual: